nytlyquest/alx-low_level_programming/0x08-recursion/README.md

 * **3-factorial.c:**
     * A function that returns the factorial of a positive number and -1 when a negative number

+* **3-factorial.c:**
+    * A function that return the exponential result of a number and -1 when exponent is negative number

 * **.c:**
     *